 This hybrid is one of the toughest options available out there.
 To help manage all kinds of terrain, the Men’s Cross 300 has a 52cm alloy frame, extra-durable tires, and double-wall alloy rims, as well as an RST suspension fork for better shock absorption when riding on rocky roads.

 Insight bikes have been around for a while, but this particular hybrid deserves special mention.
 Although mainly intended for road use, its alloy frame and steel aero forks give it the strength of a true hybrid bike.
 It’s also one of the more affordable bikes in this list, which is great for beginners on a budget.

 32C Kenda Kwik Track tires, an EZ-fire shifter, and Altus derailleur make the 2016 Insight an affordable but reliable ride for all kinds of terrain.
 The stock linear pull brakes are good enough for most situations and are easy to maintain, but you may want to consider upgrading for more serious rides.

 If you want something that offers the full package, then the Windsor Rapide Shimano Claris is definitely a top contender.
-Its lightweight aluminum frame and pro spec carbon fiber fork save as much weight as possible without sacrificing durability needed to tackle even the toughest terrain.
+Its lightweight aluminum frame and pro-spec carbon fiber fork save as much weight as possible without sacrificing the durability needed to tackle even the toughest terrain.